close

 Biome provides similar linting and formatting features to ESLint and Prettier.
 If you select Biome, you typically won't need to choose ESLint or Prettier as well.

-If you need to create a project in the current directory, you can set the target folder to .:
+To create a project in the current directory, set the target folder to .:

 ◆ Create Rslib Project